brianmcananey/VSCode_Project3/README.md

 ### Existing Features

  - **Navigation Bar**
-    - The navigation bar is a central feature that enhances the user experience by providing easy access to key functionalities and content within Veg-Centric.
+    - The navigation bar is a central feature that enhances the user experience by providing easy access to key functionalities and content.
 Whether on a desktop or a mobile device, users can seamlessly navigate through the application with the help of this feature.

-    - The Nav Bar consist of: The Brand Logo which when clicked directs the user to the homepage, Top bar Navigation for larger screens and Dropdown Nav for Mobile decvices.

     -  Depending on the user's role and session status, the Nav Bar & Dropdown provide a set of relevant links for easy navigation